Skip to content

 What's the difference between dnsweaver and external-dns?

-• First-class Docker Swarm support
+• First-class Docker Swarm, Kubernetes, and Proxmox VE support

 • Multi-provider for split-horizon DNS

-• Simpler configuration via environment variables
+• Simpler configuration via environment variables or YAML

 Do I need to run dnsweaver on every Docker host?